diagiraldo/FBA_VBA_MSDWI/README.md

 for_each fixels_intemplate/* : fixelcorrespondence -angle 30 IN/afd.mif template/wm_fixel_mask template/afd PRE.mif
 ```

+**Local morphology**: The measure that accounts for the effect of spatial normalization in each fiber direction is the change in the area perpendicular to that direction, also known as Fiber Cross-section (FC).

-From the warp from subject to template, we calculated the Fiber Cross-section (FC) and log(FC):
+From the warp from subject to template, we calculated the FC and log(FC):
 ```
 for_each warp_sub2temp/* : warp2metric IN -fc template/wm_fixel_mask template/fc NAME